-If you are considering trading options, you might be enticed by some of the advantages they offer compared to regular stock investing.
+If you are considering trading options, you might be enticed by some of the benefits they offer compared to regular stock investing.
 For example, buying options doesn’t necessarily tie up as many of your investment dollars as buying shares of stock might.
-That’s good if you’re an investor who has limited money to invest.
+That’s good if you have limited money to invest.

 But there’s a possible downside you should keep in mind.
 Options trading can have a greater potential for loss than trading stocks because you’re making a bet that a stock price will move one way or another.
 If your assumption about a stock’s price movement turns out to be wrong or you get the timing incorrect when buying or selling, you could lose money instead of turning a profit.

 Investing in options or stocks: Which is right for you?

 Both stocks and options can be beneficial assets to your investment portfolio — but all trading and investing involve potential benefits and possible drawbacks that shouldn’t be taken lightly.